-Liberty Leading the People is a famous Louvre artwork commemorating the July revolution in France that dethroned Charles V of France.
+Liberty Leading the People is a famous Louvre artwork commemorating the July Revolution that dethroned Charles X of France.

-The painting got displayed with others in 1831, and the image of a woman leading a pack of revolutionaries behind her is iconic of French revolutionary art.
+The painting was displayed with others in 1831, and the image of a woman leading a pack of revolutionaries behind her is iconic in French revolutionary art.

 In contrast, others find the painting’s mixed realism and idealism inspiring.

 Finished around 1669 to 1670 by artist Johannes Vermeer, this Lacemaker measures around 9.6 inches by 8.3 inches, relatively small compared to some of the other famous Louvre paintings.

 However, some theorize there is a symbolic reason that the painting is so small, which makes sense considering its focus.